NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (jyoo at hatci dot com)
+- 2020-11-30: Allow for one data group without specified axes limits.

 - 2020-11-30: Added support for changing axes and label font type.

 - 2020-10-08: Adjust axes precision to be set to one or more axis.